emmanuel-battesti/place-bot/README.md

 As its name indicates, this folder is a software overlay of the spg (simple-playground) code.
  It contains three sub-directories:
  - *entities*: contains description of differents entities used in the program.
-- *gui_map*: contains description of default map and the gui interface.
+- *simu_world*: contains description of default world and the simulator interface.
 - *utils*: contains various functions and useful tools.

 The files it contains must *not* be modified.
 It contains the definition of the class *Robot*, of the class of the sensors, etc.

-An important file is the *gui_map/gui_sr.py* which contains the class *GuiSR*.
+An important file is the *simu_world/simulator.py* which contains the class *Simulator*.
 If you want to use the keyboard to move the first robot, you should set the parameter *use_keyboard* to *True*.
 If you want to enable the visualization of the noises, you should set the parameter *enable_visu_noises* to *True*.
 It will show also a demonstration of the integration of odometer values, by drawing the estimated path.

-### directory *maps*
+### directory *worlds*

-This directory contains the maps in which the robot can move.
-New maps may appear for new missions with the updates of this repository.
-You can also make your own maps based on existing ones.
+This directory contains the worlds in which the robot can move.
+New worlds may appear for new missions with the updates of this repository.
+You can also make your own worlds based on existing ones.

-Each map must inherit from the class *MapAbstract*.
+Each world must inherit from the class *WorldAbstract*.

 ### directory *solutions*